ococrook/bandle/README.md

 We do not advise you install the unstable version unless you know what you are doing as not all pre-release features may be tested or documented.

+## Installation troubleshooting

+Please make sure you are running the latest version of R. Non-standard library dependencies may be missing on certain operating systems, for example, on Linux and Mac OS, libxml2-dev, zlib1g-dev, libnetcdf-dev etc. may not be installed as standard and are required to install `bandle` and dependent packages.
+Users may need to install these if not present on their OS using for example if uisng Linux/Ubuntu, `sudo apt install libxml2-dev`, or directly from binaries e.g.
+`sudo apt install r-cran-xml2`.

 # Basic ideas and concepts